kabary/kabary/README.md

 - 💬 Ask me about my favorite brands/music
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My career was a result of coincidence
+- ⚡ Fun fact: My career was a result of a beautiful coincidence